About SpectrumSense Training

 ———————

-Our research is constant — our eyes & ears are always open — news articles, therapy approaches, autism non-profit foundations, mobile apps, sensory toys, blogs, talking to folks, you name it.
-We have a vested interest because it’s personal for us — if more of the world knows about autism, people can be a little more kind, autistic persons can feel more understood, meltdowns can be averted, and most importantly, lives can be saved.
+We have a vested interest because this work is personal for us — if more people understand autism, the world can become a little kinder, autistic individuals can feel more understood, meltdowns can be averted, and most importantly, lives can be saved.
 To be honest, we’re always thinking of our own sons.

 Learn more about our services.